Trichotillomania

 Age-, sex-, and race-related demographics

 Trichotillomania is frequently a chronic disorder that lasts weeks to decades, with a variable age of onset.
-Hair-pulling sites may vary with the age of onset: Patients with a very early onset of trichotillomania are more likely to pull eyelashes, whereas those with a later onset are more likely to pull pubic hair.[16]
-In the study by Walther et all, it was reported that the 27 children in the preschool age group (0-5 y) only pulled from the scalp and over half of the 5- to 10-year-age group children pulled from other body areas in addition to the scalp.[17]
+Hair-pulling sites may vary with the age of onset: Patients with a very early onset of trichotillomania are more likely to pull eyelashes, whereas those with a later onset are more likely to pull pubic hair.[17]
+In a study by Walther et al, it was reported that the 27 children in the preschool age group (0-5 y) pulled only from the scalp and that more than half of those in the 5- to 10-year age group children pulled from other body areas in addition to the scalp.[18]

 With regard to sex-related differences, the younger the patient, the more equal the sex distribution.
-However, a recent cross-sectional study of 110 young children (age 0-10 y) demonstrated that a female predominance still exists, even among younger patients.[17]
+However, a cross-sectional study of 110 young children (age range, 0-10 y) demonstrated that a female predominance still exists, even among younger patients.[18]
 In adult groups, most patients are women.
 In adolescents, girls are affected more often than boys.
-DSM-5 cites an overall female-to-male ratio of 10:1.[8]
+DSM-5 cited an overall female-to-male ratio of 10:1.[9]

 Prognosis